ncsa/docker_puppet/server/ssh/README.md

 ### SSH deploy key
 Note:
 - Must have a deploy key setup on the private git server.
-- For production use, suggest a separate key per puppet master.
+- For production use, suggest a separate key per puppet server.
 - These instructions assume an appropriate deploy key has already been created and installed on the private git server.
   - For additional help, see: